 Many years ago, I vowed I wasn’t going to become victim to my genetics.
 My family members are overweight, have multiple chronic health conditions and are dependent on medications.
 Through functional medicine, I’ve been able to avoid all that.
 And I’ve since vowed to empower and inspire others to do the same, helping them hop into the driver’s seat of their health journey so they can live the life they deserve.

-While my professional practice has evolved and spanned many areas across health and wellness, my passion and expertise has remained in women’s health issues, particularly infertility, autoimmunity, hypothyroidism, sex hormone imbalance, gut health and, of course, stress management.
+While my professional practice has evolved and spanned many areas across health and wellness, my passion and expertise has remained in women’s health issues, gut health, autoimmunity, hypothyroidism, sex hormone imbalance, as well as immune dysfunction like long COVID (which I have also battled & persevered).
 As a working mom and wife, I know all too well the amount of stress women are under and how it impacts our overall health and hormone balance.

 I’m not going lie, living a healthy life is a commitment — you need to want to make the investment in your health in order to get the results you deserve.
 But, it is possible!
 I understand the changes and challenges women endure over their lifespan and am here to support, inspire and empower you to take control of your health’s destiny.